 A TALE OF TWO STORIES

-It is undisputed that the US has the worst outbreak of the COVID -19 virus among the most wealthy and developed counties of the world.
-However the impact of the virus can vary greatly by where you live, where you work, by the nature of what you do, your age and your health.
-From a supply chain perspective we are seeing major industrial companies such as automobile manufacturing shutting down while those companies that can manufacture ventilators, masks and other PPE equipment operating around the clock.
+It is undisputed that the US has the worst outbreak of the COVID-19 virus among the most wealthy and developed counties in the world.
+However, the impact of the virus can vary greatly by where you live, where you work, the nature of what you do, your age, and your health.
+From a supply chain perspective, we are seeing major industrial companies such as automobile manufacturing shutting down while those companies that can manufacture ventilators, masks, and other PPE equipment operate around the clock.
 Amazon and Walmart are looking to literally hire thousands, while other workers are feeling the pain of business shutdowns and layoffs.

 Some businesses have developed their own protocols for receiving shipments or allowing delivery personnel into their facility.
 These protocols may include requiring delivery personnel to fill out a health questionnaire and/or submit to temperature checks before being permitted to enter the facility.

-The World Health Organization (WHO) and U.S. Centers for Disease Control and Prevention (CDC) have stated that the likelihood of COVID -19 virus contaminating cardboard or other shipping containers is low.
-There is concern however, that the drivers themselves need to be contained.
+The World Health Organization (WHO) and U.S. Centers for Disease Control and Prevention (CDC) have stated that the likelihood of the COVID-19 virus contaminating cardboard or other shipping containers is low.
+There is concern, however, that the drivers themselves need to be contained.